eviedense/CI.SI/WRITING/PART 1 - VENDETTA (REVISED).md

 ### NOVEMBER 20TH, 2033
 #### CISILA J. SIVETA, 24

 *A worldbuilding chapter focused on Cisila taking a walk back home.
 We see the city in November, where it has begun to snow.
 Christmas decorations are beginning to be put up.
 It's cold.
-After 17 chapters, we see that Cisila has finally changed her outfit: Instead of her purple T-shirt, she wears a purple turtleneck and black cargo pants, aswell as nice gloves and a pair of hiking boots.
+She can taste the coldness in the air, and her breath is visible.
+A calm winter night, with the moon peeking through the clouds as snow falls.
+After 17 chapters, we see that Cisila has finally changed her outfit for a longer duration: Instead of her purple T-shirt, she wears a purple turtleneck and black cargo pants, aswell as nice gloves and a pair of hiking boots.
 She's still got her satchel.* \
 *This chapter will be focused on the route between the PC Parts Shop and Cisila's apartment, showing the environment she lives in.
 It's pleasant, but later at night, it feels a bit empty.
 Cisila's life is looking up at this point, despite the pressure of the inevitable Mikhail fight looming ahead of her.
-She can see the Pierce Building in the skyline, and when she looks at it, she feels dread.*
+She can see the Pierce Building in the skyline, and when she looks at it, she feels dread, despite life going slow.
+Her relationships have been building up, and remembering this, she checks her watch.
+It's time for her to go see Lyla.*

 # 18
 # Lyla
 ### CHICAGO, ILLINOIS, U.S.A
-### 5:34AM, CST
+### 11:34PM, CST
-### DECEMBER 5TH, 2033
+### NOVEMBER 20TH, 2033
 #### CISILA J. SIVETA, 24

 # 19